-TikTok was launched initially as Douyin in China in September 2016.
+TikTok, known as Douyin in its home market, was launched in China in September 2016.
 It was pushed out globally as TikTok the following year.

 The TikTok app allows users to create 15 second videos, soundtracked by music clips.
 Sounds simple enough, but it’s a wildly popular concept.
-Depending on who you ask, the app was the most downloaded free iOS app over the first half of 2018.
-As of late September 2018, TikTok also became the most-downloaded free app on the Apple App Store in the US, and also ranked first on Google Play over October.
+Depending on who you ask, the app was the world’s second-most or fourth-most downloaded non-gaming app of 2019 (only behind various Facebook entities in either case).

 TikTok/Douyin parent company ByteDance also owns hugely popular Chinese AI-powered news aggregation platform Toutiao, created by CEO Zhang Yiming at the age of 29 in 2012.
-Notably, he was not backed by either Alibaba or Tencent, which rolled back its own attempt to push flagship product WeChat to an international audience.
+Notably, he was not backed by either Alibaba or Tencent.
+TikTok has succeeded where the latter failed with WeChat – success beyond China.

 This was a strategic triumph.
-In November 2017 ByteDance acquired the popular (also China-based) Musical.ly app for a reported $1 billion, which similarly provided a short video-based social media service.
-TikTok was merged with Musical.ly app in August 2018, with app users’ accounts migrated to their TikTok accounts.
+In November 2017 ByteDance acquired the popular (also China-based) would-be rival app Musical.ly app for a reported $1 billion.
+TikTok was merged with Musical.ly in August 2018, with app users’ accounts migrated to their TikTok accounts.
 This was seen as a way for the Chinese app to enter the US market – with Musical.ly already boasting a considerable American audience.

 TikTok/Douyin (and formerly Musical.ly) users use the app largely to create, share, and view content based around lip syncing, dancing, comedy skits, and other physical activities.
 Clearly, this is something that appeals to young people (and quite a few older ones) around the world, with app snowballing in popularity over 2018 and 2019.
 Despite only being released in 2016, it was one of the most-downloaded apps of the 2010s.

 Table of Contents